-Note that you can also create a custom source to access various databases or data sources.
+You can also create a custom source to access various databases or data sources.

-23.1.
-Feature sets 275

-Target stores
+12.3.7 Target stores

-By default the feature sets are stored as both parquet file for training and as a key value table (in the Iguazio MLOps platform) for online serving.
+By default, the feature sets are saved in parquet and the Iguazio NoSQL DB (NoSqlTarget).
 The parquet file is ideal for fetching large set of data for training while the key value is ideal for an online application since it supports low latency data retrieval based on key access.

-When working with the Iguazio MLOps platform the default feature set storage location is under the "Projects" container: /fs/... folder.
+When working with the Iguazio MLOps platform the default feature set storage location is under the "Projects" container: container: container /fs/.. folder.
 The default location can be modified in mlrun config or specified per ingest operation.
-The parquet/csv files can be stored in NFS, S3, Azure blob storage and on Iguazio DB/FS.
+The parquet/csv files can be stored in NFS, S3, Azure blob storage, Redis, and on Iguazio DB/FS.